resources

 What is PPC?
-An In-Depth Overview
+An In-Depth Overview.

-Defining Pay-Per-Click Advertising
+Defining Pay-Per-Click Advertising.

 What is PPC?
 Pay-per-click (PPC) advertising is a form of online advertising in which advertisers pay a fee each time their ad is clicked.
 It is a model where businesses bid for ad placement on search engines or various platforms, and they only pay when a user actually clicks on their ad.
 PPC ads are commonly displayed alongside search engine results or on relevant websites, providing advertisers with a highly targeted and measurable way to reach their audience.